 Global Air Links

-2015 saw record-breaking numbers of arrivals and international airlines have been quick to recognise the growing potential of Cyprus – with many launching and expanding existing routes.
-The country’s two international airports, Larnaca and Paphos, received a €650 million upgrade in 2009 and 2008 respectively, resulting in a combined capacity of more than 10 million passengers.
-The two airports are currently served by 70 airlines, operating to more than 110 destinations in 40 countries.
+2016 saw record-breaking numbers of arrivals, constituting an annual increase of 18%.
+International airlines have been quick to recognise the growth potential of Cyprus – with many launching and expanding existing routes.
+The country’s two airports, Larnaca and Paphos, received a €650 million upgrade in 2009 and 2008 respectively, resulting in a combined capacity of more than 10 million passengers.
+The two airports are currently served by 75 airlines, operating to more than 110 destinations in 40 countries.
 Opportunities from both tourism expansion and geopolitical developments in the area are expected to increase the operations of carriers and attract new ones to enter the market.
-In fact, the Department of Civil Aviation has already approved three new locally created airlines, which are set to enhance Cyprus’ connectivity even further.
-Following the launch of TUS Airways and Cobalt, the third local airline, Orion Air, hopes to begin flights to the UK and Greece from December 2016.
-The airline is expected to begin operations with three 737-800s, and increase the fleet to seven aircraft by the end of 2017.

 An Emerging Hub

 With significant investment in infrastructure, privatisations and a range of qualified service providers meeting the needs of international trade, Cyprus has a promising future as an international transport and logistics hub.
 Its importance in world shipping can only increase, as the countries surrounding the Mediterranean basin continue to develop economically, and amidst hopes of a solution to the longstanding Cyprus problem – the de facto division of the island.